 Although the loom became the catalyst for fast fashion, it also is the cultivator for turning thread into clothing, fabrics into blankets, and textiles into art.
 Slow fashion embodies the older generation of looms.

-Handlooms are one of the most sustainable clothing creations practices.
+Floor looms are one of the most sustainable clothing creations practices.
 There is no electricity or water consumption needed to operate.
-Our products are all handmade with traditional Columbian loom practices with fair trade foundations and the usage of organic, natural materials.
+Our products are all handmade with traditional Colombian loom practices with fair trade foundations and the usage of organic, natural materials.
 Below is a picture of one of our Artisans in Colombia, William, showing the process of creating our Mar Y Lana products.

 The loom is a symbol of cosmic creation and the structure upon which individual destiny is woven.
 Right now, we have the opportunity to choose what destiny we want to weave for the future of our planet, our people, and our craft.